COVID-19: North America market update

 North America capacity

-OAG data shows that North American capacity dropped by 9.1% last week (w/c March 23) to 22.2 million departure seats, compared with 24.5 million seats during the previous seven days.
-Capacity is set to reduce by a further 22.5% over the coming week as airlines’ network changes continue to filter through.
-The figure of 17.2 million seats this week is down by more than 30% compared with the number of seats previously planned by carriers at the start of the year.
+Overall capacity across North America fell by 22.5% last week (w/c March 30) to 17.2 million available departure seats, a week-on-week reduction of 5 million seats.
+The figure of 17.2 million seats for the week is down by more than 30% compared with the number of seats previously planned by carriers at the start of the year.
+This week commencing April 6, total capacity is set to plunge by a further 32% to 11.7 million departure seats as airlines across the continent continue to suspend services and reduce frequencies.

-Looking at the routes with the largest week-on-week capacity reduction (w/c March 16 vs w/c March 23), Montréal–Trudeau (YUL)-Toronto Pearson (YYZ) experienced the biggest drop, with total capacity falling by 44% or 26,311 seats.
-Two other Canadian domestic routes—Vancouver (YVR)-YYZ and YVR-Calgary (YYC)—also featured in the top five.
+Looking at the routes with the largest week-on-week capacity reduction (w/c March 23 vs w/c March 30), there were more than 31,000 fewer two-way seats between Atlanta (ATL) and Orlando (MCO), and almost 30,000 fewer between while Honolulu (HNL) and Tokyo Narita (NRT).
+ATL-Tampa (TPA) and HNL-Los Angeles (LAX) were at number three and four in the top five routes by capacity reduction, while New York (JFK)-London Heathrow (LHR) was fifth.

 North America airlines